 The goal isn’t to feel anything specific

 Ultimately, what you will experience during your practice will be vary different than someone else’s practice.
 It may even vary for you day to day.
 The point is to drop this notion or need to feel something specific.
+Just allow yourself to have truly deep meditation experiences.

 Meditation should be effortless.
 You just need to be with whatever is present and notice it without any judgements.
 Even your desire to feel something during meditation is an object of consciousness your can observe during your practice.